hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 3. Once the downtime has been scheduled, all SVs deploy new Kubernetes pods containing the new versions of the Canton components of their Super Validator node (participant, sequencer, and mediator) as well as a new CometBFT node, alongside the old versioned ones which are not yet deleted.
 See :ref:`sv-upgrades-deploying-domain`.
 4. At the start of the downtime window, the SV app of SVs automatically pauses all traffic on the operating version of the global synchronizer.
 5. Shortly after pausing traffic on the global synchronizer (there is a short delay to ensure that all components have synced up to the final state of the existing synchronizer), the node software of SVs and validators automatically exports so-called migration dumps to attached Kubernetes volumes.
 See :ref:`sv-upgrades-dumps`.
+6. SV operators verify that their nodes have caught up to the now-paused global synchronizer.
+See :ref:`sv-upgrades-catching-up`.
-6. All SVs and validators previously using the now-paused global synchronizer create full backups of their nodes.
+7. All SVs and validators previously using the now-paused global synchronizer create full backups of their nodes.
 (Both for disaster recovery and for supporting audit requirements).
 See :ref:`sv_backups`.
-7. All SVs upgrade theirs CN apps pods.
+8. All SVs upgrade theirs CN apps pods.
 See :ref:`sv-upgrades-deploying-apps`.
-8. Upon (re-)initialization, the SV node backend automatically consumes the migration dump and initializes all components based on the contents of this dump.
+9. Upon (re-)initialization, the SV node backend automatically consumes the migration dump and initializes all components based on the contents of this dump.
 The process is analogous for validators, where the validator app is tasked with importing the dump and initializing components.
 App databases are :ref:`preserved <sv-upgrades-state>`.
-9. Once a BFT majority (i.e., >⅔) of SVs have initialized their upgraded nodes, the new version of the synchronizer (with an incremented migration ID and, during a real upgrade, a new version of the core Canton components) becomes operational automatically.
+10. Once a BFT majority (i.e., >⅔) of SVs have initialized their upgraded nodes, the new version of the synchronizer (with an incremented migration ID and, during a real upgrade, a new version of the core Canton components) becomes operational automatically.
 The end of the downtime window is therefore determined by the speed at which a sufficient number of SVs complete the necessary deployment and initialization steps.
-10. The remaining (Canton and CometBFT) components of the old synchronizer can be retired now.
+11. The remaining (Canton and CometBFT) components of the old synchronizer can be retired now.
 We recommend to only do so after (non-super) validators have had sufficient time to :ref:`catch up <validator-upgrades>` to the latest state from before the pause.

 Technical Details
 -----------------